GaurangTandon/ProKeys/README.md

 First of all, thanks for contribution!
 Every small bit of it counts!
 You can:

 1. [Create a new issue](https://github.com/GaurangTandon/ProKeys/issues/new) for bugs, feature requests, and enhancements.
-2. [Write a review](https://chrome.google.com/webstore/detail/prokeys/ekfnbpgmmeahnnlpjibofkobpdkifapn/reviews) (or [anonymous feedback](https://docs.google.com/forms/d/1DcwQB5vnNCH0pP_Y-wVvOF6gsI0gaXGPPngctb4tCdA/viewform?usp=send_form)), or [get support](https://chrome.google.com/webstore/detail/prokeys/ekfnbpgmmeahnnlpjibofkobpdkifapn/support) with some techincal problems.
+2. [Write a review](https://chrome.google.com/webstore/detail/prokeys/ekfnbpgmmeahnnlpjibofkobpdkifapn/reviews) (or [anonymous feedback](https://docs.google.com/forms/d/1DcwQB5vnNCH0pP_Y-wVvOF6gsI0gaXGPPngctb4tCdA/viewform?usp=send_form)), or [get support](https://chrome.google.com/webstore/detail/prokeys/ekfnbpgmmeahnnlpjibofkobpdkifapn/support) with some technical problems.
 3. Fork the repo, make changes, and submit a pull request, describing the changes made.
 4. Help me translate ProKeys to your native language.
 5. Share the word about ProKeys with people!